otherted/findfieldvalue/README.md

  - Field Value: Value to search for, can use % wildcard

- - Return Detail Values: Yes (Y) or No (N)
+ - Return Detail Values:
-    - Yes - Return each distinct variation of the search value that is found, includes count of how many times that value exists.
+    - Y (Yes) = Return each distinct variation of the search value that is found, includes count of how many times that value exists.
                 Not possible on records with LONG columns so those will default to only summary output.
-    - No - Only count the instances of the search value that are found
+    - N (No) = Only count the instances of the search value that are found

   The option to return each distinct variation of the search value found in the tables is done using a GROUP BY clause and provides much more detailed data, but the program will run much slower.
 Use with caution for large searches.